 The Northern Forest block supports a diverse range of native plant communities.
-The hills have some of the best examples of beech/rata forest in the Wellington region, and the valley floors contain semi-swamp broadleaf/podocarp forest.
+The hills have some of the best examples of beech/rata forest in the Wellington region and the valley floors contain semi-swamp broadleaf/podocarp forest.
 Two hundred and ten native plant species have been recorded in the area, including 14 species of national conservation concern.
-Most of the region's native forest bird species including the tui, bellbird, fantail, tomtit, grey warbler, kereru, rifleman, silvereye, shining and long-tailed cuckoo, whitehead, morepork and New Zealand falcon can be found here.
-There are also good numbers of Wainuia sp. land snails in the area.
+Most of the region's native forest bird species including tui, bellbird, fantails, tomtits, grey warbler, kereru, rifleman, silvereye, shining and long-tailed cuckoo, whitehead, morepork and New Zealand falcon can be found here.
+There are also good numbers of land snail Wainuia sp. in the area.
 The high biodiversity values in the upper Gollans Valley have been recognised by the establishment of an intensively managed 'mainland island' in the area.
 Greater Wellington works closely with the community group MIRO to undertake this management.

 The Pencarrow Lakes and wetlands are recognised as nationally significant.
-Due to the area's isolation, they have remained relatively free of introduced weeds.
-The wetlands and beaches at Pencarrow Lakes support highly indigenous plant communities that are relatively unmodified by human activity.
-Vegetation on the hills in the Pencarrow Lakes block has been highly modified by more than 150 years of burning and grazing.
-Stock were removed when the grazing lease expired in 2004, and the area is now regenerating to native vegetation.
+Due to the area's isolation they have remained relatively free of introduced weeds.
+The wetlands and beaches at Pencarrow lakes support highly indigenous plant communities which are relatively unmodified by human activity.
+Vegetation on the hills in the Lakes block has been highly modified by more than 150 years of burning and grazing.
+Stock were removed when the grazing lease expired in 2004 and the area is now reverting to native vegetation.

-Threats to the park's biodiversity values include pest plants and animals, natural hazards and the effects of human activities.
-Land use outside the park, particularly upstream of the wetlands, can also threaten values in the park.
+Threats to the park's biodiversity values include pest plants and animals, natural hazards, and the effects of human activities.
+Land use outside the park, particularly upstream of the wetlands can also threaten values in the park.
 Management actions, park developments, inappropriate activities or overuse can pose a threat to ecosystems, by disturbing habitat or species, reducing soil or water quality, or fragmenting habitats.

 Areas of high ecological value will be managed primarily to protect and enhance these values, sustain their life-supporting capacity and contribute to the region's indigenous biodiversity.
-Through this plan, we aim to protect existing indigenous vegetation by controlling pests and management of activities undertaken in the park.
+Through this plan we aim to protect existing indigenous vegetation through the control of pests and management of activities undertaken in the park.

-At the Pencarrow Lakes block the area of open grassland and gorse will be left to regenerate with native vegetation with some small-scale planting planned.
+At the Pencarrow Lakes block the area of open grassland and gorse will be left to regenerate with native vegetation.
 It is expected that gorse will initially establish widely through the open grass area but that native species will eventually replace the gorse.
-Areas of manuka, tauhinu and regenerating native bush are already present in the block.
+Areas of mänuka, tauhinu and regenerating native bush are already present in the block.